ruffle-rs/ruffle-rs.github.io/blog/_posts/2023-03-12-progress-report.markdown

 - XML support is rapidly improving!
 ActionScript 3 games tend to use a wide variety of XML methods.
 As Ruffle gains support for these methods, games are springing to life!
 - Several problems that caused unresponsive buttons and menus have been fixed.
 Unclickable buttons in ActionScript 3 games are (mostly) a thing of the past!
 - Other major refactors are in progress to improve Ruffle's compatibility with ActionScript 3 frameworks like Haxe.
 - @Aaron1011 is working on **Stage3D support**!
-Thanks to his work, the gorgeous interstellar strategy game Solarmax 2 will soon be playable in Ruffle!
+Thanks to his work, the gorgeous interstellar strategy game Solarmax 2 is now fully playable in Ruffle!
 Check out the video below.

 <video muted autoplay controls>
     <source src="/assets/2023-03-12-progress-report/ruffle_solarmax2.mp4" type="video/mp4">